 Our world is facing unprecedented environmental challenges.
 Keeping the global temperature rise below 1.5°C implies a mandatory drop in CO2 emissions.
-Against this backdrop, the European Commission has issued the European Green Deal: an ambitious plan towards a fully sustainable economy, including aviation.
+Against this backdrop, the European Commission has issued the European Green Deal, an ambitious plan toward a fully sustainable economy, including aviation.
 With one million species endangered, biodiversity restoration is another key issue.
 Once aviation has recovered from the COVID-19 pandemic effects, global air traffic as a major enabler of connectivity and economic growth will resume and keep increasing.
 This emphasises the challenge of reducing the environmental impact of the air transportation sector as a whole.

 OLGA (hOlistic Green Airport) has been selected by the European Commission as part of the H2020 call for projects under the European Green Deal, focusing on environmental innovation.
-This new strategic project, coordinated by Aeroports de Paris SA (ADP), with Paris Charles de Gaulle Airport in France as a frontrunner, and with Zagreb Airport in Croatia as a partner, started on 1st of October 2021.
+This new strategic project, coordinated by Aeroports de Paris SA (ADP), with Paris Charles de Gaulle Airport in France as a frontrunner, and with Zagreb Airport in Croatia as a partner, started on October 1, 2021.
 The project aims to improve the aviation sector's environmental impact in an innovative and sustainable way.
 Two other European airports are also involved in the project: Milan-Malpensa in Italy and Cluj in Romania.
 Paris-Charles de Gaulle airport is therefore positioned as the leader of a consortium carrying out major environmental innovations deployed and disseminated until 2026.

 Find out more about the OLGA Project directly from the previous Project Coordinator,Yannael Billard (presentation at the European Week of Regions & Cities 2021)